foxssake/netfox/docs/netfox/nodes/rollback-synchronizer.md

 recommended.
 You may get away with it if the configuration change happens in a few ticks after instantiation.
 For longer periods, experiment at your own risk.

+## Changing ownership

+The setup work above is also needed whenever the multiplayer authority changes of any of the nodes that have a state- or input property.

+Changing authority during gameplay is supported.
+Make sure to call `process_authority()` on all peers at the same time, to ensure they're on sync about ownership.

+This method is called automatically during instantiation and whenever `process_settings()` is called.

+---

+When *only* multiplayer authority changes, call `process_authority()`.
+When the configured state- or input properties change ( i.e. different properties need to be synced ), call `process_settings()`.

 [NetworkRollback]: ../guides/network-rollback.md
 [Property paths]: ../guides/property-paths.md